-This is classification of pathway anterior and posterior is a bit confusing – therefore some authors have suggested using superior and inferior – but the common usage remains anterior and posterior.
+This is classification of pathways as anterior and posterior is a bit confusing – therefore authors have suggested using superior and inferior – but the common usage still remains anterior and posterior.

 The postero-septal APs are not actually true septal APs and therefore some authors have again suggested the term inferior para-septal APs – but again the old nomenclature persists.
 It has to be noted that in general, antero-septal APs means – right side antero-septal APs – as left antero-septal APs are exceedingly rare because of the presence of a the aortic valve and aorto-mitral continuity.